svmiller/svmiller.github.io/_posts/2023-01-10-what-log-variables-do-for-your-ols-model.md

 ### Both the DV and the IV are Log-Transformed {#loglog}

-Beyond the simple OLS case, I think this so-called "log-log" model is the most straightforward to understand.
+Beyond the simple case where nothing is log-transformed, I think this so-called "log-log" model is the most straightforward to understand.
 We may have struggled to internalize that the log-transformed dependent variable is now functionally a ratio because of the quotient rule, but learned that a one-unit change in the (not log-transformed) independent variable communicated some estimated *percent* change in the underlying dependent variable that was log-transformed. $$\beta*100$$ is a useful way of summarizing/approximating it.
 We may have found it odd to think about a log-transformed independent variable also having this property, but also learned that a one percentage change in the independent variable (underneath the logarithmic transformation) has a $$\beta*log(1.01) \approx \beta/100$$ change in the value of the dependent variable.
 Because the quotient rule applies to both the dependent variable and the independent variable in this case, we have both.
 There is an estimate percentage change in the dependent variable for some percentage change in the independent variable.

 <div id="focusbox" markdown = "1">